Top Things to do in San Pedro, Belize

 - Jaguar Temple

-On the weekends at the central square, there are various tented areas where you can purchase grilled street food (I did not find any vegetarian options).
+On the weekends at the central square, there are various tented areas where you can purchase grilled street food (Plant based people, these street food vendors may not be for you as I did not find any vegetarian options).

 Blue Hole National Park